SmithWillSuffice/ohanga-pai/content/empirical/1_ohangapai_projects.md

 3. the existence of a currency and legislative monopoly, which are the same institution, means endogenous money analysis fails, and so microeconomics cannot be scaled up to macro.

 I place "the government" in scare quotes above because this phrase is prone to being misunderstood.
 The Government means the entire government system, which for a monetary economy means the legislature (Parliament), the Executive (Ministries, Prime Ministers and Presidents), the Treasury and the Central Bank.
-No matter who owns the Central Bank furniture, it is still a branch of the consolidated government, it is required by law (in every country on Earth today) to do the bidding of the parliament and to cooperate daily with the Treasury.
+No matter who owns the Central Bank furniture, it is still a branch of the consolidated government, it is required by law (in every country on Earth today) to do the bidding of the Parliament and to cooperate daily with the Treasury.

 The Treasury make the instructions for all payments authorized by Parliament, and the Central Bank runs the banking and payments clearing system which makes those payments.
 All commercial bank reserves are spreadsheets owned by the Central Bank.